Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ## Update Paradise `bmc_active` procedure

+NOTE: If a reset of the BMC is required, follow [this procedure](#reset-bmc) before and after the update of each node.  *Only do this if required!*

 The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to update `bmc_active` - use recipe `foxconn_nodeBMC_bmc.json`

 The BMC will reboot after the update is complete.